json-schema-org/json-schema-spec/jsonschema-core.md

 defined to offer a superset of the fragment identifier syntax and semantics provided by `application/schema-instance+json`.

-A JSON Schema MUST be an object or a boolean.
+A JSON Schema MUST be an object, a boolean, or a string.

 #### JSON Schema Objects and Keywords